Moses Cohen Henriques: Piracy

-Henriques then went on to lead a Jewish contingent in Brazil during the Dutch rule, and established his own pirate island off the Brazilian coast.
-After the Portuguese Empire's recapture of Northern Brazil in 1654, Moses fled South America and ended up as an advisor to Henry Morgan, the leading pirate of the time.
-Even though his role as a pirate was disclosed during the Spanish Inquisition, he was never caught.
+After the Portuguese Empire's recapture of Northern Brazil in 1654, Moses Cohen Henriques fled South America and in order to survive difficult times ended up as a trusted advisor to Henry Morgan, the leading pirate of the time.
+He established his own pirate island off the Brazilian coast, in order to take revenge against the Spanish and the Portuguese.
+Even though his role as a pirate was disclosed during the Portuguese Inquisition/ Spanish Inquisition, as he was active in the Caribbean against Spain and in Brazil against Portugal.
+Moses Cohen Henriques was never caught and never faced trial.